cozette-brown/BROWN-Data-Science-Portfolio/TidyData-Project/README.md

 To use **Tidy Data Project: Federal R&D Budget**, follow these steps:

 1. **Run the Jupyter Notebook:** Open and run the .ipynb file in your favorite coding environment (will require a Python environment)
-2. **Follow the Notebook** Read through the notebook to see an explanation of the data tidying process used before viewing visualizations.
+2. **Follow the Notebook:** Read through the notebook to see an explanation of the data tidying process used before viewing visualizations.
 3. **Explore Results:** View some general visualizations and insights at the end of the notebook.

 ## Data